marmelab/react-admin/docs/useRecordContext.md

 ## Optimistic Rendering

-As react-admin uses optimistic rendering, `useRecordContext` may return an undefined record on load.
+As react-admin uses optimistic rendering, `useRecordContext` may be `undefined` or a cached version of the record on load (see also [Caching](./Caching.md#optimistic-rendering)).
 Make sure you prepare for that!

 ```jsx
 const BookAuthor = () => {